 characters are female) doesn't so much work within the plot as the plot works for them.

 God Mode Sue exists purely to show up how pathetically weak the rest of the world is, and how badly they need his or her help.
-If there's anybody else that is even capable of standing up for themselves, they may lose their abilities for some reason when the character comes into the equation, or become incompetent boobs
+If there's anybody else that is even capable of standing up for themselves, they may lose their abilities for some reason when the character comes into the equation, or become completely incompetent

 , or both.
 They'll probably get captured